MagicienDeCode/magiciendecode/src/data/english/work/self-introduction.md

 # self-introduction 自我介绍

+## 202406

+- Hello everyone, my name is Li Xiang.
+I'm working as a Tech Lead at Slimpay.
+My role involves designing and developing new open banking products, guiding team members, and coaching new arrivals.
+I have more than 10 years of coding experience, including 6 years in the financial domain.
+Additionally, I have a solid background in SEPA payment solutions.

+- I am applying for the Tech Mentor position because I enjoy sharing knowledge both at work and in life.
+I have solved more than 1,000 algorithm problems on LeetCode (I can share my screen to show this).
+Additionally, I have created around 550 videos to explain my ideas and code.

 ## Mention past experiences and proven successes that are related to the position

 - situation -> task -> action -> result